jssteinberg/some-makeup/src/routes/style/index.md

 @import 'makeup-style/src/space.css';
 ```

 CSS that sets consistent spacing between the needed block-level elements.

+### Variables

 Spacing can be adjusted and controlled with variable:

 - `--space` (defaults, falls back, to `1rem`).